SlicerMorph/Tutorials/SkyscanReconImport/README.md

 This is a convenience function to import an imagestack from Bruker's Skyscan microCT scanners.
 The only input the user needs to provide is the reconstruction log file saved by the Bruker's Nrecon software.

 To use the `SkyscanReconImport` module in SlicerMorph, first go to the `Sample Data` module and download the *Bruker/Skyscan mCT Recon Sample.* If you are not familiar with the `Sample Data` module or how to find where Slicer downloads files, please review the tutorials for [`Sample Data`] and [`SlicerMorph Preferences`].
+You can skip this step if you already have a dataset reconstructed by Bruker Skyscan software.

 Then find the `SkyscanReconImport` under **SlicerMorph->Input and Output** menu folder and simply point out the file browser to the scanner log (**left_side_damaged__rec.log**) provided in the folder.
 Module will read the correct image spacing, filename prefix provided in the log and automatically populate these fields, so no additional user intervention is required.